Alexpascual28/ELEC1620-Labs/README.md

 # ELEC1620-Labs
-Series of practice labs for the MBED LPC1768 development board, written in C
+Series of practice labs for the MBED LPC1768 development board, written in C using the online MBED Compiler